vosonlab/vosonlab.github.io/README.md

 In the `_posts` folder, there will be individual folders containing post materials, such as `.rmd` master file, images, etc. To edit an existing post, simply edit the `.rmd` file.
 Knit the file to see a preview, save a copy and push it to the GitHub repo.
 Changes may take some time to refresh.

+After knitting a post, should also re-build site (to update meta data).

+Note: for time being we are committing everything in `docs/` and `_posts/`

 ## Style